-WA legislative elections show Democrats, Republicans battling in key races
+WA legislative elections show Democrats leading Republicans in key races

-Democrats and Republicans were battling for swing districts as Washington state Legislature election results rolled in Tuesday night.
+Democrats were leading in multiple swing-district races as Washington state Legislature election results rolled in Tuesday night.

 Meanwhile, potential winners of the Nov.
 8 election were emerging in Seattle for several Democrat versus Democrat state House contests.